PDF in progress...

 Pro Tip: Temperature Monitoring

 Invest in inexpensive temperature and humidity monitors for your storage areas.
 Digital options with history tracking can help you identify seasonal fluctuations that might affect your stored foods.
+Place monitors at different heights since temperature can vary significantly between floor and ceiling levels.

 Preservation Methods: From Ancient to Modern